MarkM-dev/MovieBud/readme.txt

-"MovieBud" is the second application I've built as part of my studies at john-bryce.
+"MovieBud" is the second Android application I've built as part of my studies at john-bryce.

 MovieBud is a movie library management application.
 Online movie searches are performed via the Rotten Tomatoes api (no longer accepting private api calls).